thisguy002/mini-apps/README.md

 - [Hello World TON](/hello-world-ton/).
 A sample project that sets and retrieves messages in a TON smart contract onchain.

-- [Myria Samples App](/myria-samples-app/).
-A Typescript application for the Myria ecosystem.
-Includes practical examples for creating projects, launching NFT collections, and minting assets using the `myria-core-sdk`.
-Built while working at Myria.

 - [Chainlink Graph App](/chainlink-graph-app/).
 A demo application showcasing The Graph queries to monitor price feed updates from Chainlink oracles for any given address.

-- [OMG Network Samples App](/omgnetwork-samples-app/).
-A JavaScript application demonstrating usage of the `omg-js` library.
-Covers deposits, wallet-to-wallet transfers, exits, UTXO management, and challenging invalid exits.
-Built during my time at OMG Network.

-- [Hive](/hive/).
-A set of web apps for Hive ecosystem.
-Contains implementation for blockchain explorers and governance/proposal systems.
-Built while managing a Hive validator node.